cblevins/sp23-dig-stud/_pages/schedule.md

 - In Class:
 	- What you want to get out of the course, troubleshooting Slack and Perusall
 	- Hands-on exploration of ChatGPT and Artificial Intelligence

+*If you haven't done so already, complete the introductory [student survey](https://forms.gle/aHeusTqHNna1nFTy6) by 1/27* {: .notice--info}

 ## Your Digital Identity